Towards Optimal Environmental Policies: Policy Learning under Arbitrary Bipartite Network Interference: Discussion

 There are several limitations to note.
 We conduct our primary analysis assuming a linear exposure mapping and that HyADS is a primary effect modifier for power plant interventions.
 Such an assumption enables computationally feasible modeling and aligns with domain knowledge, but it is untestable in practice.
-Methodological limitations of this work are assuming costs $c_1 \dots c_J$ are known and the interference map $\T$ is known (as in practice HyADS is an estimation method).
-Regardless, assuming that $\T$ is known, is a common assumption made in bipartite literature \cite[see, e.g.,][]{Papadogeorgou2019,doudchenko2020causal, chen2024environmental, chen2024differenceindifferences}.
+Methodological limitations of this work are assuming costs $c_1 \dots c_J$ are known.
 Future work should address the limitations above.
 Further, given recent evidence of disproportionate burden to marginalized subgroups in air pollution regulatory policy \citep{Zeger2008,Hajat2015,Kioumourtzoglou2015,Di2017,jbaily2022air,Josey2023, chen2024environmental}, extending this work to ensure `fair' policy learning \citep{viviano2024fair} stands as an important future direction.